crypt0jan/XORencoder/README.md

 # XORencoder
-XOR encoder for extra obfuscation of your payload
+XOR encoder for extra obfuscation of your payload<br>
 Updated: June 21, 2021

 ---